-The Paul A. M. Dirac Collection covers material from the period 1788-1999, documenting his personal life and career as a student, premiere theoretical physicist, Nobel Prize winner, worker in the World War II effort, noted lecturer and world traveler, holder of the Lucasian Professor of Mathematics chair at Cambridge University from 1932 until 1969, and Research Professor at Florida State University from 1972 until his death in 1984.
-The collection consists of correspondence and other papers, manuscripts of scientific papers, calculations, books, photographs, sound recordings, framed certificates, and realia.
+The Paul A. M. Dirac Collection includes material documenting his personal life and career as a student, premiere theoretical physicist, Nobel Prize winner, contributor to UK military research during World War II, noted lecturer and world traveler, holder of the Lucasian Professor of Mathematics chair at Cambridge University from 1932 until 1969, and Research Professor at Florida State University from 1972 until his death in 1984.
+The collection consists of correspondence, manuscripts of scientific papers and lectures, manuscript calculations, books, photographs, sound recordings, framed certificates, and realia.

 - Created: 1788-1999